-A. The vaccine provides protection about 2 weeks after you receive it.
-The Centers for Disease Control (CDC) recommend getting vaccinated each flu season as soon as you can.
-CVS Pharmacy and MinuteClinic recommend vaccinating once the flu shot is available in store.
+The vaccine provides protection about 2 weeks after you receive it.
+The Centers for Disease Control and Prevention (CDC) recommends getting vaccinated each flu season as soon as you can.
+CVS Pharmacy® and MinuteClinic recommend vaccinating once the flu shot is available in store.

-A. The CDC recommends a seasonal influenza vaccination every year for everyone 6 months old and older.
-Age restrictions apply at CVS Pharmacy and MinuteClinic.
+The CDC recommends a seasonal influenza vaccination every year for everyone 6 months and older.
+Age restrictions apply at CVS Pharmacy and MinuteClinic®.